An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Implementing The Input-Output Parametrization

 \subsection{Linear programming for stabilizing controllers}

 Despite being affine, the subspace (\ref{eq:aff1})-(\ref{eq:aff3}) is infinite-dimensional because the order of the polynomials in the entries of $(X,Y,W,Z)$ is not fixed.
-Inspired by \cite{wang2019system,Alavian}, our method is to develop finite-dimensional approximations that can be solved efficiently.
+We use the results of \cite{linnemann1999convergent,pohl2009advanced} to obtain finite-dimensional approximations in continuous- and discrete-time that can be solved efficiently.